netidx/netidx-book/src/overview.md

     /apps/solar/stats/battery_sense_voltage

 Is an example name.
-Unlike in a file system, in netidx a name may point to a value, and have children.
+Unlike a file name, a netidx name may point to a value, and also have children.
+So keeping the file analogy, it can be both a file and a directory.
 For example we might have,

     /apps/solar/stats/battery_sense_voltage/millivolts

 Where the `.../battery_sense_voltage` points to the number in volts, and it's 'millivolts' child gives the same number in millivolts.

-Sometimes a name like `.../battery_sense_voltage` is published deep in the hierarchy and it's parents are just structure.
+Sometimes a name like `battery_sense_voltage` is published deep in the hierarchy and it's parents are just structure.
 Unlike the file system the resolver server will create and delete those structural containers automatically, there is no need to manually manage them.

 The term 'points to' is literal.
 In netidx the actual data is completely separate from the names.
 The names are stored in the